-The total genes related to some important immunity related gene families / pathways and abiotic stress related genes / pathways were compared among the five main native taxa (Fig. 6).
-C. glauca had a high number of genes related to the abiotic stress related KEGG pathways of proline and arginine metabolism, tryptophan metabolism, phenylalanine, tyrosine and tryptophan biosynthesis, and glycine, serine, threonine metabolism.
-The number of genes for HSP proteins, calcium-dependent protein kinases and WRKY TFs were comparable among the species.
+Fig. 6 Total number of genes related to abiotic stress and immunity related genes among Australian native citrus species.
+Species with proportionately high gene numbers for abiotic stress related proteins or pathways are highlighted in green colour.
+Species with proportionately high gene numbers for immunity related genes are highlighted in blue colour proteins, calcium-dependent protein kinases and WRKY TFs were comparable among the species.
 Previous studies have reported that a cold-regulated gene LOW-TEMPERATURE-INDUCED 65 (LTI65), which is induced by C-repeat/DREB binding factor (CBF) genes, are positively selected in two mostly cold-tolerant species P. trifoliata and C. ichangensis (Peng et al. 2020).
 We identified the homologs of P. trifoliata LTI65, in Australian citrus and C. sinensis using Orthofinder.
-The gene tree of orthogroup OG0009805 revealed two gene duplication events, one shared by C. glauca and C. sinensis, and a second shared by C. australis, C. australasica, P. trifoliata, C. inodora, and C. garrawayi (Figure S6).
+We found the orthogroup for this gene in P. trifoliata (OG0009805) and found the corresponding orthologues in other species.
+This revealed one ortholog in each species and the gene tree for this orthogroup revealed that these orthologues arose in two separate events (Fig. S7).
 C. glauca, which can survive under extreme cold temperatures was identified with a homolog of LTI65, which is g28904.t1, and this gene would be a good candidate for future research on its expression and evolutionary selection in response to cold tolerance.
 When considering immunity related genes, C. glauca had the highest number of genes for thiamine metabolism and glutathione metabolism pathways (Fig. 6).
 C. australasica had a relatively large number of genes for terpenoid backbone biosynthesis, monoterpenoids and diterpenoid biosynthesis pathways and disease resistant protein (RPS2).
-C. australis had a large number of genes encoding receptor like proteins (RLP) and, and C. garrawayi had a high number of genes related to diterpenoids, sesquiterpenoids and triterpenoid biosynthesis pathways and receptor like protein kinases (RLPK).
+C. australis had a large number of genes encoding receptor like proteins (RLP) and, and C. garrawavi had a high number of genes related to diterpenoids, sesquiterpenoids and triterpenoid biosynthesis pathways and receptor like protein kinases (RLPK).